The 18th Virginia Infantry Regiment was organized in Virginia in May of 1861 and surrendered at Appomattox Court House in April of 1865.

 |May||Rejoined Lee’s main army on the Rappahannock.|

 The regiment was commanded by Lieutenant Colonel Henry A. Carrington and brought 312 men to the field.
-It was part of Pickett’s Charge on July 3, sustaining heavy casualties.
+It took part in Pickett’s Charge on July 3, sustaining heavy casualties.
 The regiment lost 54 men killed, 134 wounded, and 57 missing or captured.
-Lt.
-Colonel Carrington was wounded and captured.
+Lieutenant Colonel Carrington was wounded and captured.
 It is not clear who commanded the survivors of the regiment after the charge.

 Officer casualties were very heavy.
 Lieutenants James Harvey, Aurelius A. Watkins, and William Cocke were killed, and Lieutenants William Austin and Edward B. Harvey mortally wounded.
 Captains Zachariah Blanton, James Holland, William Johnson, Robert McCulloch, and Elijah D. Oliver and Lieutenants James P. Glenn, George Jones, Lewis Vaughn, John Weymouth were wounded and captured.
 Captains Archer Campbell and Edmund R. Cocke and Lieutenants Edwin Muse, John Smith, James Walthall, and Robert D. Wade were wounded.
 Lieutenant Thomas Durphy was captured.